Crimson Sky Vizslas

 Because we breed for the dual dog, we are always striving to improve the conformation of the vizsla breed.
 Without proper conformation, a dog does not have the chest to allow enough air, the muzzle to allow them to smell the birds or the feet and legs to help carry them.
 Without proper movement, a field dog will quickly exhaust himself and will not have the endurance for field trials or daily hunting.

-AKC Breed Standard for the Vizsla:
+AKC Vizsla Breed Standard

 That of a medium-sized short-coated hunting dog of distinguished appearance and bearing.
 Robust but rather lightly built; the coat is an attractive solid golden rust.
 This is a dog of power and drive in the field yet a tractable and affectionate companion in the home.
 It is strongly emphasized that field conditioned coats, as well as brawny or sinewy muscular condition and honorable scars indicating a working and hunting dog are never to be penalized in this dog.
 The qualities that make a “dual dog” are always to be appreciated, not deprecated.

 Lean and muscular.
 Skull moderately wide between the ears with a median line down the forehead.
 Stop between skull and foreface is moderate, not deep.
 Foreface or muzzle is of equal length or slightly shorter than skull when viewed in profile, should taper gradually from stop to tip of nose.
 Muzzle square and deep.
-It must not turn up as in a "dish" face nor should it turn down.
+It must not turn up as in a “dish” face nor should it turn down.
 Whiskers serve a functional purpose; their removal is permitted but not preferred.
 Nostrils slightly open.
 Nose brown.
 Any other color is faulty.
 A totally black nose is a disqualification.
 Ears, thin, silky and proportionately long, with rounded-leather ends, set fairly low and hanging close to cheeks.
 Jaws are strong with well developed white teeth meeting in a scissors bite.
 Eyes medium in size and depth of setting, their surrounding tissue covering the whites.
 Color of the iris should blend with the color of the coat.
 Yellow or any other color is faulty.
 Prominent pop-eyes are faulty.
 Lower eyelids should neither turn in nor out since both conditions allow seeds and dust to irritate the eye.
-Lips cover the jaws completely but are neither loose nor pendulous.
+Lips cover the jaws completely but are neither

 Neck and Body